Introduction

 Activities

 Sunterra is devoted to nourishing customers with affordable, fresh, wholesome food.
-We provide quality meat, catering and a unique European-style grocery shopping experience through our retail operations, Sunterra Markets.
-We have eight markets across Alberta, including Calgary, Edmonton and Red Deer.
+We provide quality meat, catering and a unique European-style grocery shopping experience through our retail operations, Sunterra Market.
+We have seven markets across Alberta, located in Calgary, Edmonton and Red Deer.

 Supply chain